Vi and Vim Text Editors commands Explained

 • To insert a new blank line below the line, press 'o' key followed by the 'Esc' key.

-By default, Vim only inserts one line.
-To insert multiple lines, we have to specify the number of lines before pressing the O/o key.
-For example, to insert 3 blank lines above the cursor line, we have to use the 'Escape + 3 + o' keys combination.
+By default, it only inserts one line.
+To insert multiple lines, specify the number of lines before pressing the O/o key.
+For example, to insert three blank lines above the cursor line, use the 'Esc + 3 + o' keys combination.

 inserting blank line vim command